Authentic Lessons for 21st Century Learning

 Evaluate

-Students will complete a Two-Minute Paper to deepen their understanding of the concepts presented in the lesson.
-The notes from the group work and class lists can also serve as assessments.
+Students complete a Two-Minute Paper to demonstrate their understanding of the concepts presented in the lesson.

 Materials

-• New York Times article, one class set
+• New York Times Jigsaw Article handout (attached; one per student)

 Engage

-Show slide 4, which explains push and pull factors.
+Move to slide 6 and review push and pull factors with students.
 Emphasize that push factors relate to situations where people have no choice but to move to a new location.
-Pull factors relate to situations where people move because they are attracted by better circumstances or choose a better life.
+Then, explain that pull factors relate to situations where people move because they are attracted by better circumstances or choose to pursue a better life.
 Pull factors involve greater choice.

 Explore

-Understanding Push/Pull Factors: To deepen the understanding of push and pull factors, show students the TED-Ed video Where do you decide to go in a Zombie Apocalypse?
-This video is approximately 4 minutes long.
+To deepen students’ understanding of push and pull factors, display slide 9 and show the TED-Ed video, Where do you decide to go in a Zombie Apocalypse?

-2. If zombies are attacking your town and you are forced to leave or be eaten, which factor would this be in human migration?
-(Push factor).
+1. If zombies are attacking your town and you are forced to leave or be eaten, which factor would this be in human migration?
+(Push factor)

-3. What type of town would be best to move to where you would have the best chance of survival against a zombie attack?
-(Answers will vary but might mention a strong defense system, maybe in a remote location so that zombies do not have easy access, etc.).
+2. What type of town would be best to move to where you would have the best chance of survival against a zombie attack?
+(Answers will vary but might mention a strong defense system, a remote location so that zombies do not have easy access, etc.)

-4. Finding the perfect town to survive the zombie attack would be an example of which factor?
-(Pull factor).
+3. Finding the perfect town to survive the zombie attack would be an example of which factor?
+(Pull factor)

-Display the class list on the board and randomly ask partners to choose one of the reasons why people move and explain their reasoning why they chose it to be a PUSH or PULL factor.
-These completed class lists can be taken up after this activity and used as a formative assessment.
+Display the class list on the board, and randomly ask partners to select one reason why people move and explain whether they categorized it as a push or pull factor and why.
+These completed class lists may be collected and used as a formative assessment.

 Explain

-Class Jigsaw Reading: Discuss with students that as people move they bring their ideas, resources, and culture to a new location.
-Some locations become "urbanized" or see an increase in a population in cities and towns versus rural areas.
-Urbanization might occur because cities can offer more jobs or resources like housing, goods, or public transportation.
-Show slide 8 to illustrate urbanization.
+Discuss with students that as people move, they bring their ideas, resources, and culture to new locations.
+Some of these locations become “urbanized,” meaning there is an increase in population in cities and towns compared to rural areas.
+Explain that urbanization can occur because cities often offer more jobs or resources, such as housing, goods, or public transportation.
+Display slide 12 to illustrate urbanization.

-Distribute copies of the New York Times article regarding rapid urbanization in India.
+Distribute copies of the attached New York Times Jigsaw Article handout regarding rapid urbanization in India.
 Number students off one through four.
-Pass out copies of the article.
+Each student should receive a copy of the article.

 Extend